Algerian nuthatch: Discovery and nomenclature

-The Algerian/Kabyle nuthatch was discovered in Algeria by Jean-Paul Ledant, a Belgian naturalist and ornithologist, on October 5, 1975.
+The Algerian nuthatch was discovered in Algeria by Jean-Paul Ledant, a Belgian naturalist and ornithologist, on 5 October 1975.
 Identifying it as quite different from other nuthatches, he wrote to the Academy of Sciences to report his discovery.
 Working on a revision of Sittidae, they encouraged Ledant to return to the site.
 He tried several times during the winter, but the mountain was too snowy to allow exploration.
 Ledant was finally accompanied by Jacques Vielliard in mid-April 1976 to observe nesting, which actually occurred later in the year due to the massif range's difficult climatic conditions.
-They had to wait until July to observe feeding behavior and a few fledglings, as well as to make recordings and call trials with songs of Corsican and Krüper nuthatches.
-Only a dozen pairs were observed, but on the 5th and 6th of the month, Vielliard killed a pair of adults that had finished feeding their chicks to be used as type specimens.
-Kept in the describer's house, these specimens (holotype and paratype) were seriously damaged after 2005 by insects, and were finally given to the National Museum of Natural History, France in 2015.
+They had to wait until July to observe feeding behaviour and a few fledglings, as well as to make recordings and call trials with songs of Corsican and Krüper nuthatches.
+Only a dozen pairs were observed, but on the 5–6 July, Vielliard killed a pair of adults that had finished feeding their chicks to be used as type specimens.
+Kept in the describer's house, these specimens (the holotype and paratype) were seriously damaged after 2005 by insects, and were finally given to the National Museum of Natural History, France in 2015.

-The Algerian/Kabyle nuthatch was formally described in the journal Alauda by Jacques Vielliard in 1976 under its current name of Sitta ledanti.
-This discovery greatly surprised the world of ornithologists, and the bird seems to come from a "lost world" that has withstood the test of time, the Babor Mountains.
+The Algerian nuthatch was formally described in the journal Alauda by Jacques Vielliard in 1976 under its current name of Sitta ledanti.
+This discovery greatly surprised the ornithological world, as the bird seemed to come from a "lost world" that has withstood the test of time, the Babor Mountains.
 A species of bird endemic to the Mediterranean had not been discovered for nearly a century since the 1883 discovery of the Corsican nuthatch.

-In December 1976, the Swiss ornithologist Eric Burnier announced in the journal Nos Oiseaux that he had discovered the species independently on June 20 of the same year, before learning from a July 28 article in Le Monde that he had been preceded in his discovery and that the species had just been named.
-He published a few drawings and field notes, explaining that he had spotted birds that he had judged to have the characteristics of the Corsican nuthatch and Krüper's nuthatch by song and then approached them only a few meters away.
-The only known nuthatch in the Maghreb being then the Eurasian nuthatch which populates some localities of the Moroccan Rif and Atlas Mountains, far from Babor Mountains, he knew he was dealing with a new species.
+In December 1976, the Swiss ornithologist Eric Burnier announced in the journal Nos Oiseaux that he had discovered the species independently on 20 June of the same year, before learning from a 28 July article in Le Monde that he had been preceded in his discovery and that the species had just been named.
+He published a few drawings and field notes, explaining that he had spotted birds that he had judged to have the characteristics of the Corsican nuthatch and Krüper's nuthatch by song and then approached them only a few metres away.
+The only nuthatch in the Maghreb then known being the Eurasian nuthatch, which occurs in some localities of the Moroccan Rif and Atlas Mountains about 900 km from the Babor Mountains, he knew he was dealing with a new species.